-José Faraldo-Gómez earned a B.Sc. in physics from the Universidad Autónoma in Madrid in 1999, and a Ph.D. in biophysics from the University of Oxford in 2002, under the supervision of Prof. Mark Sansom.
-Subsequently he was a postdoctoral fellow with Prof. Benoit Roux, first at Cornell Medical College and later at the University of Chicago.
-In late 2007 Dr. Faraldo-Gómez established the Theoretical Molecular Biophysics Group at the Max Planck Institute of Biophysics in Germany, and from 2008 he was also an Adjunct Investigator of the German Research Foundation Cluster of Excellence in Frankfurt.
+José Faraldo-Gómez earned a B.Sc. in physics Physics from the Universidad Autónoma in Madrid in 1999, and a Ph.D. in biophysics Biophysics from the University of Oxford in 2002, under the supervision of Prof. Mark Sansom.
+Subsequently he was a postdoctoral fellow with Prof. Benoit Roux, first at Cornell Medical College in New York and later at the University of Chicago.
+In late 2007 Dr. Faraldo-Gómez established the Theoretical Molecular Biophysics Group at the Max Planck Institute of Biophysics in Frankfurt, Germany, and from 2008 hewhere we was also an Adjunct Investigator of the German Research Foundation Cluster of Excellence in Frankfurt.
 In 2013 he joined the NHLBI as a tenure-track investigator, where he currently leads the Theoretical Molecular Biophysics Section.
-Dr. Faraldo-Gómez is a member of the editorial board of Biophysical Journal and frequently serves as a reviewer for leading scientific journals covering the field of molecular biophysics.
+Dr. Faraldo-Gómez is an Associate Editor or the Journal of General Physiology and a member of the Editorial Board of Biophysical Journal, and frequently serves as a reviewer for leading scientific journals covering the field of structural and molecular biophysics.

-The investigations carried out in the Faraldo-Gómez group rely primarily on computationally-intensive, physics-based molecular simulations as well as other theoretical methods.
+The investigations carried out in theby Dr. Faraldo-Gómez group and his group rely primarily on computationally-intensive, physics-based molecular simulations as well as other theoretical methods.
 This work is often carried out in synergy with experimental collaborators, particularly in the areas of structural biology, biochemistry, and molecular biophysics.
 The goal of this multi-disciplinary approach is to characterize the structural dynamics and energetics of the molecular systems studied at atomic resolution.
 These insights enable the group to formulate novel mechanistic hypotheses that may be tested experimentally, or to provide realistic interpretations of existing experimental data.

 On the methodological front, the group is actively involved in the development and implementation of novel approaches to extract reliable thermodynamic and mechanistic information from molecular simulations.